|Last Trade (size)||- (-)|

 President, CEO and founder

-Eric Boyko is the co-founder of Stingray and has been president and chief executive officer since 2007.
-A global entrepreneur with nearly two decades of experience with start-ups, Mr. Boyko has extensive expertise in early stage business innovations.
-His passion for extreme sports and world travel fuels his drive for business excellence.
+An entrepreneur with nearly two decades of experience with start-ups, Mr. Boyko has extensive expertise in early stage business innovations.

-A graduate with great distinction of McGill University, he holds a Bachelor of Commerce, with a specialization in accounting and entrepreneurship.
+A graduate with great distinction of McGill University, he holds a Bachelor of Commerce with a concentration in accounting and entrepreneurship.
 Mr. Boyko became a Certified General Accountant (CGA) in 1997.

 Senior Vice-President and Chief Technology Officer